Bruus: Play

 The feature of 'daring and tormenting' has been retained, but is now called 'daring and striking'.
 Only the Toller Hund and the Bruus may be dared (wagt).
 The Toller can be only be 'struck' (geschlagen) by Bruus and Bruus can only be struck by Spitz.
 Of course, if the Toller is dared, the trick can be won Spitz, but this is not considered a strike and so the dare stands.
 If the Toller is struck by Bruus, Bruus may be dared at the same time; this is known as schlagen und weiter wagen ("strike and dare onwards").
 If Bruus is dared onwards and struck by Spitz, this is a 'counterstrike' (Generalschlag).
 Daring and striking are valid even if a Seven is led, but of course the trick is won by the Seven.
 Daring and striking are also possible in a double or triple trick and are scored regardless of who wins the trick.
+The usual rules apply i.e. daring is only allowed if: